Dennis Castillo

-Dennis Castillo Romero (born April 30, 1993) is a Costa Rican footballer who plays for Sporting Football Club in Liga FPD.
+Dennis Esteban Castillo Romero (born April 30, 1993) is a Costa Rican former footballer.
 Prior to playing for Sporting, Castillo played for Pérez Zeledón in Liga FPD, the Colorado Rapids in Major League Soccer and the Charlotte Independence in the United Soccer League.
 Castillo also played college soccer for the VCU Rams, and was part of the development academy for Deportivo Saprissa, one of the top clubs in Costa Rica.

 Career

 Youth and college

 Castillo signed a letter of intent to play for Virginia Commonwealth University's men's soccer program.
 In his freshman year, Castillo was an immediate starter and a third captain, starting all 18 matches during the 2012 season.
 He netted six goals in his freshman year, with his first coming on August 30, 2012, against UMBC.
 Ultimately, he was part of a squad that was ranked as high as 14th in the nation, and helped the Rams earn their first NCAA Tournament berth for the first time since 2004.
 His freshman year success earned him several allocates including the 2012 All-Atlantic 10 Second Team and 2012 Atlantic 10 All-Rookie squad.
 Nationally, Castillo was tabbed by CollegeSoccerNews.com as a Freshman All-American and was selected by the National Soccer Coaches Association of America to the Second Team All-Mid-Atlantic Region.